katcosgrove/iac-fundamentals/lab-1/README.md

 Infrastructure in Pulumi is organized into _projects_.
 In the Pulumi ecosystem, a project represents a Pulumi _program_ that, when run, declares the desired infrastructure for Pulumi to manage.
 The program has corresponding _stacks_, or isolated, independently configurable instances of your Pulumi program.
-We'll talk more about stacks later in the [Building with Pulumi]({{< relref "/learn/building-with-pulumi" >}}) pathway.

 ## Create a directory